 Use this calculator to determine the coordinates of the midpoint (M) of a line segment determined by its two end points (A, B).
-Find what the midpoint of a segment AB is.
+Find the midpoint of a segment AB.

 What is a midpoint?

 In geometry, a midpoint is the point on a segment of a straight line which splits it in two equal halves which is why it is sometimes referred to as a halfway point.
 A segment is defined uniquely by two points (say A and B) and has a unique point (say M) which sits in its middle.
 A more technical way of describing a midpoint M is to say that it bisects the segment AB.

 In a two-dimensional Cartesian coordinate plane each point has two coordinates - one on each axis.
 A simple visualization of the midpoint of a straight line AB and the corresponding coordinates is shown below:

 The point M splits the length of AB in two equal parts.
 Using a midpoint calculator one can find the coordinates of the midpoint by knowing the coordinates of the endpoints.
 Alternatively, if the coordinates of one endpoint and the midpoint are known, then the coordinates of the other point can be determined as well.
 See our endpoint calculator.

 The equation for finding the coordinates of the midpoint of a straight line AB defined by the points A and B is:

 where (xA, yA) are the coordinates of point A, (xB, yB) are the coordinates of point B, and (xA, xA) are the coordinates of M - the midpoint of AB as shown in the illustration above.